Hen’s Behavior recognition using inertial sensor towards animal welfare (2019.4-)

 In recent years, products have tended to be customised, and the skills of workers have had a significant impact on production efficiency and product quality.
 Even unskilled workers should be able to work easily with the support of systems that effectively communicate information such as procedures and precautions.
 In order to realise such a support system, we investigate methods for detecting states of confusion during an assembly task.
 A multimodal approach is taken, using eye gaze, bio-signals such as electrodermal activity and heart rate, hand movements, etc. as cues to characterise mental states.

-• Kaori Fujinami and Tensei Muragi, “Recognizing Confusion in Assembly Work based on a Hidden Markov Model of Gaze Transition”, To appear in the 2022 IEEE 11th Global Conference on Consumer Electronics (GCCE 2022), October 2022.
+- Kaori Fujinami and Tensei Muragi, “Recognizing Confusion in Assembly Work based on a Hidden Markov Model of Gaze Transition”, In Proc. the 2022 IEEE 11th Global Conference on Consumer Electronics (GCCE 2022), October 2022.

 Eye Gaze-based concentration recognitioN (2021.4-)